All fractional Shapiro steps in the RSJ model with two Josephson harmonics: Josephson diode effect

 In this section, we discuss the manifestation of the Josephson diode effect (JDE) in fractional Shapiro steps.
 The diode effect refers to the dependence of a junction's properties on the direction of the current.
 We consider a modification of the CPR in Eq.\ (\ref{eq:2harmomics}) by a phase shift $\widetilde{\phi}$ between the two Josephson harmonics, so that the dimensionless CPR becomes

 This form of the CPR effectively arises in different physical systems such as combined $0$-$\pi$ JJs in magnetic field \cite{Goldobin2011.PhysRevLett.107.227001}, JJs between exotic superconductors with broken time-reversal symmetry \cite{Trimble2021}, asymmetric SQUIDs with higher Josephson harmonics \cite{Fominov2022.PhysRevB.106.134514,Souto2022.PhysRevLett.129.267702}, and SQUIDs with three sinusoidal JJs in the loop \cite{Gupta2023}.
+Nontrivial values of the phase shift ($\widetilde{\phi}\neq0\bmod \pi$) require breaking of the time-reversal symmetry (due to, e.g., an external magnetic field).

-If $\widetilde{\phi}\neq0\bmod \pi$, our numerical calculations demonstrate asymmetry between amplitudes of positive and negative fractional steps.
+If $\widetilde{\phi}\neq0\bmod \pi$, our numerical calculations demonstrate asymmetry between amplitudes of positive and negative fractional steps, see Fig.~\ref{fig:jde}.
 Analytically, the presence of $\widetilde{\phi}$ slightly changes current corrections in Eqs.\ (\ref{j1}) and (\ref{Adc2}): $\pm\beta+k\alpha+\widetilde{\phi}$ instead of $\pm\beta+k\alpha$ in the argument of sine and $3\Delta\varphi-\widetilde{\phi}$ instead of $3\Delta\varphi$ in the argument of cosine, respectively.
 This means, that fractional Shapiro steps remain symmetric in the main order of the perturbation theory.
 In order to find asymmetry, higher orders of the perturbation theory are required.

-In the limiting case of small amplitude of the ac current and small amplitude of the second Josephson harmonic, we further develop the derivation of Sec. \ref{winterlimit} and consider the second order with respect to $A$.
+In the limiting case of small amplitude of the ac current and small amplitude of the second Josephson harmonic, we further develop the derivation of Sec.~\ref{winterlimit} and consider the second order with respect to $A$.
 To illustrate the results, we consider the main series of the fractional Shapiro steps.
 The corresponding asymmetric correction to the steps size can be written as

 where the $\gamma$ factor is positive and depends only on $j_\mathrm{dc}$ and $j_1$.